-If you have any questions about this policy please contact Tracey Wallace, VP Human Resources, or for more information refer to the Gifts and Bribery Policy.
+If you have any questions about this policy, please contact the Chief Human Resources Officer.

-2.2 Insider Trading
+2.3 Insider Trading

 We are committed to fair and open markets for publicly traded securities.
 We never purchase or sell securities of any entity on the basis of material non-public information, which we acquire through our work.